 Our MyBox<T> type can’t be dereferenced because we haven’t implemented that ability on our type.
 To enable dereferencing with the * operator, we implement the Deref trait.

-Treating a Type Like a Reference by Implementing the Deref Trait
+Implementing the Deref Trait

 As discussed in the “Implementing a Trait on a Type” section of Chapter 10, to implement a trait, we need to provide implementations for the trait’s required methods.
 The Deref trait, provided by the standard library, requires us to implement one method named deref that borrows self and returns a reference to the inner data.
 Listing 15-10 contains an implementation of Deref to add to the definition of MyBox: